szesam/Cyber_Physical_quests/quest-2/report.md

 |100cm | 86cm|
 |135cm | 108cm|

-From this results, we get a brief idea of the accuracy of our sensors.
+From these results, we get a brief idea of the accuracy of our sensors.
 The IR sensor tends to be more accurate overall whithin its range.
 For this we think that this sensor would perform better if used in a robotic car.

+Some other considerations include:
+1. Environment: IR sensors are sensitive to other type of light sources.
+Ultrasonic sensors might not function in areas where there are other ultrasonic frequencies around (interference).
+2. Target material: Accuracy of ultrasonic sensors depend on the acoustic impedence between the travelling medium and the target material.
+If the target material has acoustic impedence matching that of the travelling medium, the sensor might not detect the distance very well.

 ## Self-Assessment
 ### Objective Criteria